hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-20-understanding maths.md

+I'm currently going over three years of undergrad maths topics (studied with a range of levels of diligence).
 There are a few key questions I want to consider.
 What does it mean to understand a mathematical concept?
 Why do we care about understanding?
 How do you go about attaining understanding?

 **What is (mathematical) understanding?**